opsone-ch/documentation/hosting-doc/docs/services/websites/index.md

 Our WAF is based on the opensource, high performance WAF for Nginx called "Naxsi".
 It protects your webapplication from XSS & SQL Injection attacks.
-And also blocks common vulnerabilities & zero day attacks (visit status.snowflake.ch for more information)
+And also blocks common vulnerabilities & zero day attacks as far as possibly (visit status.snowflake.ch for more information)

+** Warning: ** the WAF is just a security feature.
+Please remember to code secure and keep your application and the used 3rd party extensions up 2 date!

 #### 403 forbidden / Firewall blocks / false positives